Promoting St. John Valley Nature through

 The USJRO was created from the Fish River Lakes Water Quality Association, and these lakes will remain a focus of our interest and activities.

 Northern White Cedar, a.k.a.
-Arbre de Vie or Arborvitae is of concern to us, and will continue to be a focus of our conservation and wildlife habitat and water quality enhancement efforts.
+Arbre de Vie or Arborvitae is of highest concern to us, and will continue to be a focus of our wildlife habitat and water quality conservation efforts.
 CedarWorks from Rockport Maine provides cedar seedlings for our annual give-away.
-The USJRO has partnered with the Aroostook County Conservation Association in free distribution of 11,000 Northern White Cedar seedlings per year from 2015-2018.

 Maine is the most forested state in the US.
 Maine, New Brunswick, and Quebec, neighbors in the Acadian or Northern Forest Ecoregion, contain about 25 forest types, each providing certain habitats at each development stage.
 The USJRO will strive to maintain and enhance forest biodiversity through appreciation of the complex matrix of forest and non-forest habitats.